pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/ingress/index.md

 # Overview
-In the simplest case, such as running a Pachyderm cluster locally, implicit and explicit port-forwarding enables you to communicate with `pachd`, the Pachyderm daemon pod, and `dash`, the Pachyderm UI.
+In the simplest case, such as running a Pachyderm cluster locally, implicit and explicit port-forwarding enables you to communicate with `pachd`, the Pachyderm daemon pod, and `console`, the Pachyderm UI.
 Port-forwarding can be used in cloud environments as well, but a production environment might require you to define more sophisticated inbound connection rules.